1) What is your gender?

 We evaluated the training course by questionnaires.

-We have planned to undertake the workshops with older people, due to ageing of European society.
+have planned to undertake the workshops with older people, due to ageing of

 DIFFICULTIES